somerandompiggo/xmrig/README.md

 XMR: 48edfHu7V9Z84YzzMa6fUueoELZ9ZRXq9VetWzYGzKt52XU5xvqgzYnDK9URnRoJMk1j8nLwEVsaSWJ4fhdUyZijBGUicoD
 BTC: 1P7ujsXeX7GxQwHNnJsRMgAdNkFZmNVqJT

-# Q: So what changes have been made?
+# About This Repository:
+Q: What is the difference between this and the original XMRig repository?
-# A: This repo is almost an exact fork of the original, with the only change being that you are not required to donate to the developers of XMRig, and that you do not donate by default.
+A: This repo is almost an exact fork of the original, with the only change being that you are not required to donate to the developers of XMRig, and that you do not donate by default.